 The Risk of Burnout with Stretch Goals

 Constantly pursuing ambitious targets takes a psychological toll on both individuals and teams.
-Following these best practices will support employee well-being as they pursue more challenging objectives.
+For this reason, it’s important to support employee well-being as your staff begins to pursue more challenging objectives.

-- Don’t set too many stretch goals, as this can cause burnout.
+- According to Microsoft, you shouldn’t set too many stretch goals, as this can cause burnout.
 Let individuals focus on one stretch goal at a time.
 And give them a break afterward rather than immediately jumping into the next one.

 - Look for warning signs of burnout, like stress, decreased morale, and productivity drops.